gagle/node-properties/README.md

 <a name="include"></a>
 __Importing files__

 When the `include` option is enabled, the `include` key allows you import files.
 If the path is a directory it tries to load the file `index.properties`.
-The paths are relative from the __current__ file.
+The paths are relative from the __current__ .properties file.

 The imported files are merged with the current file, they can replace old data.